ThePonyCoder/YoutubeToVk/README.md

 # YoutubeToVk
-A small tool that helps you upload audio tracks from youtube.com to vk.com
+A small tool that helps you upload audio tracks from youtube.com to vk.com using youtube-dl

 ## Now works only under linux, but it is very easy to fix it for windows